Melvin Jones (Lions Club)

 Melvin Jones (January 13, 1879 – June 1, 1961) was the founder and secretary-treasurer of Lions Clubs International.

 He was born in Fort Thomas, Arizona (at that time the Arizona Territory).
 His father was a captain in the United States Army.
 In 1886 or 1887, the family moved east when his father was transferred.
 Melvin Jones settled in Chicago, where he studied at the Union Business and Chaddock colleges of Quincy, Illinois.
 At age 33 he was the sole owner of his own insurance agency in Chicago and became a member of the local business circle, and was elected secretary shortly thereafter.
-Melvin Jones was also a Freemason.
+Melvin Jones was also a Freemason, initiated in 1906 at Garden City Lodge No. 141 in Chicago, Illinois.